-According to a LinkedIn study, 89% of bad hires lacked basic soft skills like communication, time management, and adaptability.
+The majority of bad hires lack basic soft skills like communication, time management, and adaptability.
 This article will take you through why soft skills matter and how you can refine your hiring process in order to better evaluate candidates for these skills.

 Why Soft Skills Matter